mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 ### Reviewers

-- Check for outstanding design review requests at least once a day.
+- Check for outstanding [design spec review requests](https://github.com/centerofci/mathesar-wiki/pulls?q=is%3Aopen) at least once a day.
 - Comment on the GitHub PR with feedback.
 Please follow the general advice above.
-- Once you're done reviewing the document if you don't have any feedback, approve the changes or unassign yourself from the PR.
+Once you're done reviewing the document, approve the changes or unassign yourself from the PR if you don't have any feedback.
 - Request changes explicitly if you want them included in the spec before it is finalized.
 - By sharing feedback, you actively participate in the UX process; make sure you read the context documents and are clear on the user's needs.
 If needed, ask questions, don't make assumptions.